Making our work more unique to you

 We undertake this research so we can contact you in the most appropriate way and with the most relevant information, which enables us to raise funds sooner and more cost-effectively.
 This individual approach helps us to provide the best possible donor experience that is aligned with your interests and capacity to give, and it enables us to be more efficient with our resources.
-We may also use prospect research to exclude people who may be vulnerable to marketing.
+We may also use prospect research to exclude people who may be vulnerable from marketing.

-We identify potential high-value donors in a number of ways:
+We identify potential high value donors in a number of ways:

 - By carrying out research on donors who have given £500 or more.

-- By asking our existing high-value donors to give again.
+- By asking our existing high value donors to give again.

-- By inviting potential high-value donors to attend our supporter events as a way of engaging them with the work that we do.
+- By inviting potential high value donors to attend our supporter events as a way of engaging them with the work that we do.
 We also identify potential new donors by researching event attendees who were previously unknown to us.